The Last of Us Part I: Accolades

-The Last of Us Part I was nominated for PlayStation Game of the Year at the 40th Golden Joystick Awards, and was nominated for Innovation in Accessibility at The Game Awards 2022.
+The Last of Us Part I won Outstanding Visual Effects in a Real-Time Project at the 21st Visual Effects Society Awards.
+It was nominated for PlayStation Game of the Year at the 40th Golden Joystick Awards, Innovation in Accessibility at the Game Awards 2022, and Technical Achievement at the 19th British Academy Games Awards.
 From PlayStation Blog, the game was named runner-up for Best Accessibility Features and Best Story, and placed third for Soundtrack of the Year.
-It won Outstanding Visual Effects in a Real-Time Project at the 21st Visual Effects Society Awards, and is nominated for Technical Achievement at the 19th British Academy Games Awards.
+The launch trailer was awarded Gold at the 2023 Clio Entertainment Awards.